Port of Leith: 21st century

+In April 2025, a new deep-water quay opened to the north of the sea lock.
+This is named the Charles Hammond Berth after the former CEO who had retired in 2024 after 23 years.
+It is designed to handle the large vessels used in the construction of offshore wind farms.
+The quayside has a load capacity of 100 tonnes/m^{2}, with 175 acre of adjacent space for logistics and marshalling.

 Facilities and operations

 Leith handles cruise ships, breakbulk, dry bulk cargo, containers, and project cargo.
 It has no oil tanker facilities.
 Vessels of up to can be accommodated.
 The port also has two dry docks and supports mobilisation and demobilisation for the offshore energy sector.

+The port was once the busiest on the east coast of Scotland, handling over 4.6 million tons of cargo in 1913, including over 3 million tons of exports.
+In the 1940s, there were over 1000 dockers and 100 crane operators employed in the Port of Leith; by 2019 this had dropped to around 19.
+The bulk cargo handled by the port reduced in the 1970s with the advent of containerization.
+The restricted road to Leith access meant much of the container traffic was instead handled at Grangemouth.

+In the 1980s, the port was used to support the construction of north sea oil pipelines.
+The steel pipes were unloaded, lined with cement at the port, and then shipped out to the oil fields.

 In 2023, Leith became the first large mainland Scottish port to provide shore power connections for ships.

-The deep-water Charles Hammond Berth opened in April 2025 to serve large offshore wind construction vessels.

 In December 2024, Forth Ports announced a £50 million investment linked to the Inch Cape Offshore Wind Farm, creating around 50 jobs and upgrading infrastructure.
+The port will be used to handle the wind turbine foundations, while the turbine assembly will be managed from Dundee.

 Ownership and strategy

 The port is owned and operated by Forth Ports Limited, which also manages ports at Grangemouth, Rosyth, Dundee and Tilbury.
 Leith forms part of the Forth Green Freeport and plays a central role in Scotland’s offshore renewables supply chain.